 The safety and well-being of the survivor is the primary concern.
-Immediately following an attack, the survivor should try to write down everything she or he remembers about the incident, including the physical description of the suspect(s) and any further information about the identity or location of the suspect(s).
-Additionally, preserving evidence is important in later pursuing a criminal or other judicial case.
-If possible, and safe to do so, it is recommended that you do not do bathe or shower or change clothes before seeking medical treatment.
-It is also important not to wash sheets or other items where critical DNA evidence may be found.
-Whether or not you decide to report the incident, you are encouraged to seek medical treatment immediately and get counseling as soon as possible.
+Immediately following an attack, the survivor should try to write down everything they remember about the incident, including the physical description of the suspect(s) and any further information about the identity or location of the suspect(s).
+Members of the University community who experience Prohibited Conduct are urged to immediately seek help.
+In addition to filing a report with law enforcement and the University, help also includes seeking medical treatment and obtaining confidential counseling or crisis response.
+It is important for individuals who experience Prohibited Conduct to attend to any physical injuries as well as their emotional well-being.